Study Guide - Post-Traumatic Epilepsy

 Seizures may occur after traumatic brain injury; these are known as post-traumatic seizures (PTS).
-However, not everyone who has post-traumatic seizures will continue to have post-traumatic epilepsy, because the latter is a chronic condition.
+However, not everyone who has post-traumatic seizures will continue to have post-traumatic epilepsy (PTE), because the latter is a chronic condition.
 However, the terms PTS and PTE are used interchangeably in medical literature.

-Patients with TBI are at higher risk for the development of epilepsy relative to the general population.
+Patients with traumatic brain injury (TBI) are at higher risk for the development of epilepsy relative to the general population.

 As for the statistical likelihood of epilepsy in TBI patients, reports propose varying ranges with many resting anywhere from 3-20 % dependent on the severity of injury, which if severe, could increase the potential to approximately 40%.

 Results from the most often quoted study for the cumulative probability of unprovoked seizures (1) are summarised below.